 - ensure network and information security to protect your information against loss or damage, theft or unauthorised access, and business continuity;

-- if our relationship arises from an insurance policy or claim, we will also use your information to:
+If our relationship arises from an insurance quote, policy or claim, we will also use your information to:

 - evaluate your insurance application and provide you with a quotation;